yoshuawuyts/knowledge/js/js.md

 ## Prototypes
 Prototypes are a tricky beast; they work differently than classes and can be tough to reason about.
-Luckily there'es a simple heuristic to remember how they
+Luckily there's a simple heuristic to remember how they
 work: they're simply a linked list.
-Multiple inheritance is just muliple pointers in the parent field.
+Multiple inheritance is just multiple pointers in the parent field.

 ## delete value from array